helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Thu Mar 28 2013 21:57:48._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Fri Mar 29 2013 21:20:04._